Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

 To disentangle the dynamic effects of democratization, we decompose democracy's growth impact into responses to transitory versus permanent institutional changes.
 Following the methodology in Appendix~\ref{app_b:irf_transitory_persistent}, we construct counterfactual impulse responses that isolate the effects of purely transitory democratization (a one-time shock that immediately reverts) from permanent democratic transitions.

-Figure~\ref{fig:democracy_shock_decomposition} reveals striking patterns in how geopolitical relations mediate democracy's growth effects.
+Figure~\ref{fig:democracy_shock_decomposition} reveals clear patterns in how geopolitical relations mediate democracy's growth effects.
 Panel (a) demonstrates that even transitory democratization generates persistent economic gains in the baseline specification, with GDP remaining 1--2 log points higher for several years.
-However, when we control for geopolitical relations, the short-run effect virtually disappears---the point estimates hover near zero.
-This stark attenuation suggests that temporary democratic episodes generate immediate growth primarily through improved international relations rather than domestic institutional changes.
+However, when we control for geopolitical alignment, the short-run effect virtually disappears---the point estimates hover near zero.
+This attenuation suggests that temporary democratic episodes generate immediate growth primarily through improved international relations rather than domestic institutional changes.